CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 One of the key concepts of any programming language are conditional statements.
 Using conditionals you simply ask the computer to test multiple statements.
-The first one that evaluates true, will be executed.
+The first one that evaluates true will be executed.
+The remaining statements (if any) will not be tested.

 A conditional block always starts with the
 `{if}` keyword (always with the curly braces) followed by the first statement that is